 Career: After graduation from law school, Dinkins was Adjunct Assistant Professor at the University of Houston Law Center.
 In 1973, Dinkins joined the Houston law firm of Vinson & Elkins, and was admitted to the partnership in 1980.
 In 1979, Texas Governor Bill Clements appointed her chair of the Governor’s Task Force on Coastal Zone Management.

-Dinkins is a member of the American College of Environmental Lawyers and has held a number of offices within the American Bar Association.
+Dinkins was a member of the American College of Environmental Lawyers and has held a number of offices within the American Bar Association.
 She served as Director of the Environmental and Energy Study Institute from 1986-1999 and as Director of the Environmental Law Institute from 1985-1991.
-She also is a member of the Marine Protected Areas Federal Advisory Committee and chairs the Board of Governors of The Nature Conservancy.
+She also was a member of the Marine Protected Areas Federal Advisory Committee and chair of the Board of Governors of The Nature Conservancy.